Major Salahudin Ali is a commissioned Marine Corps Officer and Judge Advocate His area of focus consists of the intersection of law & technology.

 Major Salahudin Ali’s previous military assignments include time as a Regimental Command Judge Advocate; Senior Legal Assistance Attorney; Civil Law Officer; and Trial Counsel (military prosecutor).
 Major Ali’s civilian practice experience includes time as an Assistant District Attorney (student) for the Office of the District Attorney, Washington County, Oregon, and as a judicial clerk for the Hon.
 Richard C. Baldwin (Ret).

-Salahudin Ali received his J.D. from Lewis & Clark Law School (2011).
-He received his LL.M. in Intellectual Property Law & Technology (2018) from the Scalia School of Law at George Mason University, with a focus on Cybersecurity, Intelligence, and National Security Law.
-Salahudin Ali routinely publishes in the area of law & technology, with recent articles appearing in the National Security Law Journal at George Mason; The George Mason Civil Rights Law Journal; The Santa Clara Journal of International Law; and the Southern Methodist University Science and Technology Law Review (forthcoming, 2021); the Catholic University of America’s Journal of Law & Technology; and the NSI’s SCIF blog.
+Major Salahudin Ali received his J.D. from Lewis & Clark Law School (2011).
+He received his LL.M. in Intellectual Property Law & Technology from the Scalia School of Law at George Mason University (2018), with a focus on Cybersecurity & Intelligence Law.
+Major Salahudin Ali routinely publishes in the area of law & technology, with articles appearing in the National Security Law Journal at George Mason; The George Mason Civil Rights Law Journal; The Santa Clara Journal of International Law; the Southern Methodist University Science and Technology Law Review (forthcoming, 2021); the Catholic University of America’s Journal of Law & Technology; and the NSI’s SCIF blog.